 - Read them.
 It's so often our words that can thread us together.

 - Holiday shopping, done.
 There's nothing like the gift of books.

 - Donate them.
 My heart melts every single time a book is given as a gift.
 Go melt some hearts!

 - Give them away as Random Acts of Kindness.
 Can you imagine peoples' faces as you did this?!

 - Be more purposeful in your acts of kindness and give away specific books to specific people.
-It is the act of getting to know each other that lessens our capability to be cruel and heightens our ability to be kind.
+It's the act of getting to know each other that lessens our capability to be cruel and heightens our ability to be kind.

-There are three things that I want you to do right now to take action and stand up for kindness.
+There is one thing that I want you to do right now to take action and stand up for kindness.

 So now, the fun part.
 Let's dig in.

 "We try to be super every day, but we don't aspire to be supermom because she simply does not exist.
 We think it's time for all moms to join together and Lose the Cape."